hchiam/learning-godot/README.md

   - consider adding child `Node3D` as pivot named `Pivot`
     - consider adding child `Node3D` as character 3D model named `Character`, e.g. a .glb file, which can be exported from Blender by exporting to GLTF
   - consider adding child `CollisionShape3D` named `CollisionShape` to collide with environment
-  - consider adding child `Area3D` named `MobDetector` to detect collisions with other characters
+  - consider adding child `Area3D` named `MobDetector` to detect collisions with other characters, but with "Monitorable" prop unchecked so other nodes can't detect it
     - consider adding several children `CollisionShape3D`s to the `MobDetector` `Area3D`
   - consider adding child `AnimationPlayer`
 - `CharacterBody3D` has a native `move_and_slide()` function you can call at the end of your `func _physics_process(delta):` to smooth out motion